konbraphat51/AnimatedWordCloud/CONTRIBUTING.md

 * Comments cannot be too much.
 Write what you intended **in English**.

 ### Commit message
 Please clearify what you did.
+Verb at the very front will make easier to see.
+ex)
+Refac: clearify commentation
+Add: rid duplication of words

 ### PR
 Submit PR to `dev` branch (Not `main` branch!!).